timescale/docs/_partials/_migrate_set_up_source_and_target.md

 <Highlight type="note">
-For the sake of convenience, we refer to connection strings to the source and target databases as `$SOURCE` and `$TARGET` throughout this guide.
+For the sake of convenience, connection strings to the source and target databases are referred to as `$SOURCE` and `$TARGET` throughout this guide.
 This can be set in your shell, for example:

 ```bash
 export SOURCE=postgres://<user>@<source host>:<source port>